 As part of the health and welfare of every pupil, physical education is a core component of school life and pupils learn the importance of staying fit and active.

-Once per year we hold a traditional sport's day for all of the children in the primary school from Year 1 to Year 6.
-The children are grouped according to their house teams and work together to win house points for their team while taking part in traditional games and races.
+Once per year we hold a traditional sports day for all of the children from Year 2 to Year 6.
+The children are grouped according to their house teams and work together to win points by taking part in traditional games and races.
 Everyone has lots of fun and at the end of the day the winners of the house cup are announced.

 The British School of Amsterdam is a Topscore School.